Eminem Rages Against Netflix’s Cancellation Of ‘The Punisher’

-Netflix recently announced that it has cancelled The Punisher and Jessica Jones, the last of the streaming services stable of Marvel live action series.
+Netflix recently announced that it has canceled The Punisher and Jessica Jones, the last of the streaming services stable of Marvel live action series.
 The moves, which followed the earlier cancellation of Iron Fist, Luke Cage, and Daredevil, are seen as part of Netflix getting out of the Disney-owned superhero business, especially with Disney launching the Disney+ streaming service later this year.

 But one fan of one of those shows, rapper Eminem, has expressed his anger about the cancellation of The Punisher.